seed-run/homepage/_posts/2019-06-17-affordable-plans-for-small-teams.md

 | Team (per user) | 300 builds         | 1500 build minutes          |
 |-----------------|--------------|---------------|

 Under the new change, Seed will count the actual number of minutes it takes to deploy a service.
-Meaning that making a small change that deploys in a minute does not affect your limit as much as a large change that is making a ton of infrastructure updates.
+Meaning that making a small change that deploys in a minute does not affect your limit as much as a large update that is making a ton of infrastructure changes.

 ![Build report panel with build times](/assets/blog/affordable-plans-for-small-teams/build-report-panel-with-build-times.png)

-Recall that, you can see the total amount of time a build took (and each of the services) from the build page.
+You can get a sense of the number of build minutes a deployment took by looking at your build page.

 A quick note of how we compare to traditional CI services in terms of pricing.
-Most CI services out there charge you extra for concurrency (and are very expensive).
-This is a bad fit for most serverless apps that have multiple services.
+Most CI services charge you extra for building your services concurrently (and are very expensive).
+This is a bad fit for most Serverless apps that have multiple services.
 It means that your builds will either be very slow or very expensive.
-Seed on the other hand, has no limits on concurrency; your builds will be faster by default.
+Seed on the other hand, has no limits on concurrency; your builds will deploy concurrently by default.

 ### How Do These Changes Affect Me?

-We've got some great news if you are currently under our paid plans.
+We've got some great news if you are using our paid plans.
 While previously, you were limited to 5 users and 5 x 300 builds.
 We are increasing them to 10 users and 10 x 1500 build minutes, while keeping your monthly rate the same.
 Here is a quick comparison of the changes to your account.

 |                 | Old | New |
 |-----------------|--------------|---------------|